-In 1996, Impact, now a sister organization of Campus Crusade for Christ, incorporated a 'movement mentality' to reach beyond the walls of the national conference.
+In 1996, Impact, now a sister organization of Cru, incorporated a 'movement mentality' to reach beyond the walls of the national conference.

 This placed a foundation for the ministry's current strategy that includes a world headquarters of more than 40 staff members in Orlando, Fla., a long-distance campus coaching focus for over 100 colleges, a developing community engagement focus nationwide and a world missions concentration, specifically on the continent of Africa.

 Impact's unique mission is to take the truth of Jesus Christ to the campus, community and world by producing leaders of African descent who are spiritually focused, financially responsible and morally fit.
-This commitment illustrates a vibrant partnership with Campus Crusade for Christ, helping to build spiritual movements everywhere.
+This commitment illustrates a vibrant partnership with Cru, helping to build spiritual movements everywhere.

 "I believe God wants to fuel this movement to achieve even more for His kingdom in the future than we have accomplished in the past," says Charles Gilmer, president of The Impact Movement.
 "Leaders with godly character committed to the truth of Jesus Christ who serve their community in a world context -- that is what this movement is all about."